open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 This triggers the release process, which builds the artifacts, publishes the artifacts, and creates and pushes a git tag with the version number.

+After making the release:

+* Merge a PR to `main` with the following change
+  * Change log updates from the patch release
+  * Bump the version in the download link in the root `README.md` file